-The Hoysalas were primarily from a region called Malenadu in the Western Ghats, who were all well versed in warfare techniques.
+The Hoysalas were primarily from a region called Malenadu in the Western Ghats and were all well-versed in warfare techniques.
 They took advantage of the internal ongoing wars between the Chalukyas and the Kalachuri dynasty and annexed the areas under present-day Karnataka.
-By the 13th century, they were ruling most parts of Karnataka, minor parts of Tamil Nadu and some parts of western Andhra Pradesh and Telangana.
+By the 13th century, they were ruling most parts of Karnataka, minor parts of Tamil Nadu, and some parts of western Andhra Pradesh and Telangana.

-The Hoysala period is considered a golden period of the region for their influence on art, architecture, literature, and religion, and developments in South India.
+The Hoysala period is considered a golden period of the region for its influence on art, architecture, literature, religion, and developments in South India.
 They ruled from the city of Belur as their capital but later moved to Halebeedu.
 They are remembered today primarily for the Hoysala Architecture.

 Hoysaleshwara Temple, Halebeedu

 The most important temple in the town is the Hoysaleswar temple dedicated to Lord Shiva.
 It was built by Ketumalla Setti, an official of King Vishnuvardhan.
 The temple was built in honor of the king and his beloved queen Shantala Devi.
 There are two shrines in the temple both dedicated to Lord Shiva known as Hoysaleswara and Shantaleswara.

 The construction of the temple started in 1121 CE and it is said to have continued for a century.
 Some historians believed that it is still incomplete as there are no Shikhar or towers and also some unfinished portions still remain.
 But some have the view that the Shikhar was demolished.